-Seneca Tract (aka Seneca Park) is one of those hidden Fairfax County gems combining lovely woods, pretty streams, interesting Civil War history and a stretch along the Potomac that’s part of a designated National Scenic Trail.
+Seneca Park is one of those hidden Fairfax County gems combining lovely woods, pretty streams, interesting Civil War history, and a stretch along the Potomac that’s part of a designated National Scenic Trail.
 This area is popular with hikers, birders, and horse-lovers (there are designated trails for horseback riding).
 Leashed dogs are welcome on the trails, and we’ve seen many happy pups taking their humans for a walk here.

 There are several trail options, all of which head toward the Potomac River.
 The orange-blazed Seneca Connector Trail is an easy .8-mile walk down to the river on a nicely wooded, occasionally steep path.
-There are some narrow sections along the stream but the only crossing is over a metal bridge that should be passable even after rain.
-Older kids will enjoy climbing on the ledge and exposed bedrock beside the trail.
-Keep an eye out for snakes (this one’s not harmful) and other critters as you walk.
+There are a few narrow sections along the stream, but the only crossing is over a metal bridge that should be passable even after rain.

 When you reach the river, you join the Potomac Heritage Trail (PHT), a network of trails extending over 800 miles through Pennsylvania, Maryland, Virginia and DC.
 Fairfax County contributes much of our Potomac riverfront to the PHT including Seneca Tract to Great Falls in the north, and Alexandria to Mount Vernon in the east.

-Head right on the PHT and you can follow the river all the way to and through Riverbend and Great Falls Parks (though that would be a very long hike).
-Turn left when you reach the river and you’ll pass sections of the old Potowmack Canal, spearheaded by George Washington’s Potowmack Canal Company.
+Turn right on the PHT and you could follow the river all the way to and through Riverbend Park and Great Falls Parks.
+(Though that would be a very long hike).
+Turn left when you reach the river and you’ll pass sections of stone wall built in the 1700s by George Washington’s Potowmack Canal Company.
 Keep an eye out for a historic sign and a bench with a nice view of the Seneca breaks, a small section of rapids.

-The trail along the river in the Seneca Tract area is a mostly shady and level dirt path that gets steamy when the humidity is up.
-River water levels can get very low here because silty islands separate you from the main flow of the Potomac.
-If the water is high due to recent rains you’ll likely encounter a very muddy trail.
+Potomac River levels vary throughout the year.
+In summer, water levels are very low because silty islands separate you from the main flow of the Potomac.
+If the Potomac River is high due to recent rains you’ll likely encounter a muddy trail so wear waterproof boots.